-The Life Saving Company is an official provider of the following CERT, Vital Response and FAST RESCUE programs, which are approved by the Workplace Safety and Insurance Board (WSIB) / Human Resources and Skills Development Canada (HRSDC):
+The Life Saving Company is an official provider of F.A.S.T.
+RESCUE programs, which are approved by the Workplace Safety and Insurance Board (WSIB) / Human Resources and Skills Development Canada (HRSDC):

 The Life Saving Company will provide you with consultation regarding workplace requirements for First Aid kits and emergency planning for any size company, group, or organization.